hadrienj/StaircaseJS/readme.md

 }
 ```

-`sameStairCount` is a global variable tracking the number of values in the same staircase.
+`sameStairCount` tracks the number of consecutive trials with the same staircase.
 It has to be higher than `sameStairMax`.

 The method `getActive()` return the active staircase.
 We call the property `limitReached` of this staircase.
 It is true when the actual value reach one bound of the limits set in the parameters.

-Finally, `changeActive()` will change the active staircase.
+Then, `changeActive()` will change the active staircase if our conditions are true.

 Now the procedure is the same as with one staircase: we call the next value of the updated active staircase: